abhi18av/abhi18av.com/README.md

 **ACKNOWLEDGEMENTS**:

-1. I've used AI tools such as ChatGPT and Canvas for the generation of graphics and translations between English 🇬🇧 <-> Portuguese 🇧🇷!
+1. Finally, I am thankful to my wife, [Emilyn Costa](http://github.com/emilyncosta), source of my inspiration and motivation ❤️.
-2. Finally, I am thankful to my husband, [Abhinav Sharma](http://github.com/abhi18av), source of my inspiration and motivation ❤️.
+2. I've used AI tools such as ChatGPT and Canvas for the generation of graphics!